Techtonica/curriculum/_projects/recipe-page/phase-2-css-prompt.md

 ![]()

+When you're happy with the new font color, run `git status`.
+Add and commit, making sure to write a descriptive commit message in the present tense, such as "Change font color."

 2. Find a [Google font](https://fonts.google.com/) that you think works really well with your color scheme, recipe and the overall vibe you want to create on your webpage.

 When you find a font you want to use, click the orange plus sign in its upper right hand corner.
 A black strip will appear at the bottom of your browser.
 Click on it to expand it.
 You'll now see a pane that contains some HTML code and some CSS code.
 Copy and paste these code snippets into the proper files in order to include this new font in your project.